johnaziz57/template-antlr-rules/Readme.md

+# Description
+This repo is for antlr rules of creating an AST for JSON files that has handlebars helpers

 # Limitations
 * Helpers that are withing two curly brackets
 * Helpers that don't have a single curly bracket like this